wix/wix-ui/packages/wix-ui-framework/docs/generate.md

 ## `--templates`

-For `wuf generate` to scaffold a new component, an existing template is required.
-How else would it know what to generate?
+`wuf generate` requires a template to scaffold new components.

-Templates are any files and/or folders require for component.
+A template is simply one or more files or folders.

 For example, a `<DatePicker/>` component structure might look like so: